 External bi-fold doors are designed to fig brickwork openings that are 1.8m in size or bigger.
 They come in a range of sizes and door patterns, starting with two doors, and ranging up to six doors for the largest openings.

 The door configurations can vary – so a six door set up could be 3 + 3 doors (so the doors fold onto each other on each side), or 5 + 1 doors.
 In addition to having to think about the width of the door, you should pay attention to the height of the door as well – the standard opening is 2095mm tall.
 If you need other sizes, then they would need to be custom made.

-The standard door sizes are:
+The standard bifold door sizes when it comes to width are: